 Toronto Zoo Remembrance Day Ceremony – Free Admission for Veterans

-The Toronto zoos is holding it’s Annual Remembrance Day Ceremony and on Saturday, November 11, 2017, free admission for veterans and guests attending the Remembrance Day for the ceremony at 10:55 am and 11:15 am, at the Waterside Theatre.
+The Toronto zoos are holding it’s Annual Remembrance Day Ceremony.
+On Saturday, November 11, 2017, free admission for veterans and guests attending the Remembrance Day for the ceremony at 10:55 am and 11:15 am at the Waterside Theatre.

 Free Event One Day only: Remembrance Day